RepoTransferOrg/sample1/sample1/index.md

  ## Download the Project
  [Project Address](https://mseng.visualstudio.com/VSChina/VSChina%20Team/_git/OpenPublishing.E2ETesting).
 You can clone the repo with *"git clone* {clone url}" command into your directory.

- ## Install opse2e tool
+ ## Install opse2e Tool
  [Opse2e](https://mseng.visualstudio.com/VSChina/VSChina%20Team/_git/Templating.E2ETools) is a private nodejs package, please go to [VSO WebComponents management page](https://mseng.visualstudio.com/DefaultCollection/VSChina/Templating/_packaging?feed=WebComponents&package=8316a24e-039a-496d-a3d3-125e7cdf1a8d&version=0bdaa70c-ecc7-4e3b-b68f-5a188988ce26&_a=package) to get your npmrc credential.
 See the steps.
- 1.Click ‘Connect to feed’ button and then 'Generate npm credentials', 2.Finally copy the credential text to a **.npmrc** file and saved to user home directory. (such as C:\Users\jinbwan\.npmrc)
+ 1. Click ‘Connect to feed’ button and then 'Generate npm credentials',
+ 2. Finally copy the credential text to a **.npmrc** file and saved to user home directory. (such as C:\Users\jinbwan\.npmrc)

  Opse2e is a cli-based tool, you could run the following command to exec e2e cases.
- 1.*npm run opse2e init*
+ 1. *npm run opse2e init*
  It does something like ‘webdriver-manager update’, but download chrome driver to current node_modules directory.
 This command just need run once.

- 2.*npm run opse2e protractor*
+ 2. *npm run opse2e protractor*

  It’s kind of similar as previous ‘gulp e2e’.
 But the good thing is you don’t need start a standalone selenium server any longer.